-Supported compatibility options may vary depending on the model and factory configuration.

-All radio modems of a system must have identical FEC (ON or OFF) and Scrambling (ON or OFF) settings.

-The implementation of Radio compatibility options is based on the reference measurements and the available public data of the following radio modems manufactured by Pacific Crest Corporation: ADL, RFM96W, PDL HPB, PDL LPB.
-TRIMTALK is a trademark of Trimble Navigation Ltd.
+- Supported compatibility options may vary depending on the model and factory configuration. - All radio modems of a system must have identical FEC (ON or OFF) and Scrambling (ON or OFF) settings. - The implementation of the non-native radio compatibility options is based on the reference measurements and the available public data of the following radio modems manufactured by Pacific Crest Corporation: ADL, RFM96W, PDL HPB, PDL LPB. - TRIMTALK is a trademark of Trimble Navigation Ltd. - SOUTH GDL is a trademark of SOUTH Surveying & Mapping Instrument Co., Ltd.